DHTMLX/docs-todolist/docs/api/configs/projects_config.md

 ~~~

 :::tip
-You can easily make a certain project active on initialization of To do list via the [activeProject](api/configs/activeproject_config.md) property
+By default, the first project from the list of project objects will be loaded as an active project.
+To specify any other project as an active one, use the [activeProject](api/configs/activeproject_config.md) property
 :::

 **Related articles:**